slune-org/intl-ts/doc/migrate.md

    fr,
 ```

 The default language must contain all the messages available in other languages.
-An exception will be raised by the `merge<A extends Messages>(additional: { [key: string]: Partial<A> }): LanguageMap<T & A>` method if you try to add an entry in another language while it does not exist in the default one.
+If you add an entry in another language while it does not exist in the default one, this entry will be duplicated in the default language.